remixer-dec/botality-ii/README.md

 - User-based queues and delayed task processing
 - Multiple modes to filter access scopes (WL/BL/Both/Admin-only)
 - Support of accelerated inference on M1 Macs
+- Memory manager, keeps track of models loaded at the same time and loads/unloads them on demand.

 [LLM]
 - Supports dialog mode casually playing a role described in a character file, keeping chat history with all users in group chats or with each user separately